Aadv1k/DracoQL/README.md

 ## Hello world

-Although `MoleQL` isn't really meant for that, here is a `hello world`
+Although `DracoQL` isn't really meant for that, here is a `hello world`

 ```
 PIPE "hello world!"
 TO STDOUT